8 Ways to Get Daily Language Practice on Your Coffee Break

 You can also learn and practice a language by reading a newspaper.

-Obviously, it’s near on impossible to buy a newspaper in your target language if you’re not in a native-speaking country, but that’s where the beauty of the internet comes in.
-Simply search for “Newspapers + your target language” in the mighty oracle that is Google and your world will immediately be blown wide open.
+It can be hard to buy a newspaper in your target language if you’re not in a native-speaking country, but that’s where the beauty of the internet comes in.
+Simply search for “Newspapers + your target language” in Google and your world will immediately be blown wide open.

 If you don’t want to spend time searching, here are some great guides we’ve put together with tons of resources for using the news to learn these target languages:

-Reading the news in your target language means you can learn about serious situations around the world, who wore what best at the Oscars and brush up on your language learning.
+Reading the news in your target language means you can learn about serious situations around the world and brush up on your language learning.

-You can choose which section of the newspaper to get stuck into, so it’ll hopefully be something you’re interested in, plus it’s mildly nostalgic to read the news with a coffee, right?
+You can choose which section of the newspaper to get stuck into, so it’ll hopefully be something you’re interested in.

 Top tip: Newspapers tend to use really simple language, but remember to write down any words and phrases you’re not sure about so you can check them out later.